Bordering a hostile, ambitious neighbor, the trouble seems to be endless.

 Vietnam has multiple times won victories against the mighty Chinese army.
 Bordering a hostile, ambitious, giant China, Vietnamese kings always realized the threat of extinction.
 For a millennium, they learned how to exercise the soft and flexible foreign policies to survive.

 Binding with China in the utopic Communism, the VCP leaders have given up the nation sovereignty for their absolute power and high privileges.
-Vietnam needs radical changes of political system to gain the support from the international community.
-The United States has extended the hands but the Vietnamese Communists still hesitate fearing of their Chinese masters.
+Vietnam needs radical changes in its political system to gain (the) support from (the) international community.
+The Americans have extended their hands but the Vietnamese Communists still hesitate fearing of their Chinese masters.
 They may also fear for their future if a change occurs in real democratic approach.

 If bad thing happens, the State of Vietnam will cease to exist, the Vietnamese people will be exterminated, and the Chinese expansion will not stop until the whole South East Asia become Chinese colony.